ddnexus/pagy/docs/api/paginators.md

 ---
 title: Paginators
 icon: database
-order: -50
+order: 100
 ---

 **Paginators** are methods that wrap a collection and return a pagy object and the page of results/records.

-Use them in your app by including the module in `ApplicationController`:
+Include the module in `ApplicationController`:

 ```ruby Controller
 include Pagy::Paginators